VISIONS OF GERARD

 "The cussingest people in the world the Canucks in their cups, all you have to do is go to their capital and range up and down the bars of Ste.
 Catherine Street in Montreal to see some guzzling and some profanity."

 Lightly fictionalized portrait of Kerouac's youth and his short-lived older brother Gerard, presented in a hazy glow of sanctity and urgent nostalgia.
 The first volume of the 'Duluoz legend,' VISIONS OF GERARD was written in 1956, though not published until 1963.
-While derided as 'hipster yawping' by contemporary critics, any irregularities of punctuation or slang are less striking than its pervasive religiosity; Kerouac himself esteemed it highly among his own works, and the Gerard of the book is less an accurately remembered child than absolute purity in a child's form, the catalyst for Kerouac's own apprehension of divine mysteries: "the definite and immortal idealism which had been imparted me by my holy brother".
+While derided as 'hipster yawping' by contemporary critics, any irregularities of punctuation or slang are less striking than its pervasive religiosity; Kerouac himself esteemed it highly among his own works, and the Gerard of the book is less an accurately remembered child than absolute purity in a child's form, the catalyst for Kerouac's own apprehension of divine mysteries: "the definite and immortal idealism which had been imparted me by my holy brother."

+First edition (stated).
 New York: Farrar, Straus and Company, (1963).
 8'' x 5.5''.
 Original quarter black cloth with decorative salmon-pink and white boards.
 Gilt-titled spine.
 In original unclipped ($3.95) dust jacket.
 Illustrations by James Spanfeller throughout.
 [2], 152 pages.
 Dampstaining to jacket spine, primarily visible on verso; 1'' closed tear to upper edge of rear joint, minor soil and spotting.

-We work hard to meet our ethical responsibilty to describe our material accurately.
+We work hard to meet our ethical responsibility to describe our material accurately.
 All items are guaranteed as described and may be returned for any reason within 30 days.
 Please notify us before mailing a return.

 We guarantee the authenticity of our items.
-All items are original (meaning not facsimiles or reproductions), first editions (i.e. first printings), unless otherwise noted.
+All materials are original (meaning not facsimiles or reproductions) unless otherwise noted.
+First editions (meaning first edition, first printing) are explicitly stated.
 TPM is a member of the Antiquarian Booksellers Association of America and upholds their Code of Ethics.

-All items subject to prior sale.
-Domestic orders over $250 and international orders over $500 ship gratis.
-We use USPS unless otherwise requested.
-Expedited, overnight, or international shipping, as well as other carriers, may carry additional costs beyond quoted rates.
+All domestic orders ship gratis.
+For orders under $250, free USPS media mail shipping is included; orders $250 and over ship USPS Priority.
+International orders over $500 also ship gratis.
+Expedited, overnight, as well as other carriers (UPS, Fed-Ex, etc.), may carry additional costs beyond quoted rates.
 All orders receive tracking information and a direct contact in case of any questions.

 We accept all major credit cards, Paypal, Venmo, check, money order, and bank wire.
-We are happy to accomodate institutional buyers' needs.
+We are happy to bill institutional buyers' needs.
 Sales tax will be added to applicable purchases.
+Items subject to prior sale.

 If for any reason you are dissatisfied with your purchase, please contact us.
 We prioritize our long-term relationships far above any individual purchase, and we want you to love your item as much as we loved cataloguing it.